ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

 ### Steps

-Before cutting anything I assemble the fork into the frame and put as many spacers onto the steerer tube as I assume will be needed.
+Before cutting the steerer tube I assemble the fork into the frame and put as many spacers onto the steerer tube as I assume will be needed.
 I have the geometry of the new frame and can compare it to the geo of my old frame.
 Theoretically I can calculate the number of required spacers but cutting off something from my shiny new fork scares me in a way that I want to try things first.
 That in addition requires mounting the handlebars, the shifters, the wheels and the saddle.

 1. **Fork:** The headset top cap comes with two shims.
 I found to get a tight outer seal for the rubber of the headset top cap one spacer was enough in my case.
-The Hope headset has multiple convincing seals.
+The Hope headset has three convincing seals (two top, one bottom).
    <div class="split md:bleed">
    <figure>
    <img src="/img/sports/two-headset-spacers.jpg">